keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-<i>They’re probably going to talk about you later. ”Did you see that girl talking to herself while she was running by the waterfront today?” they’ll whisper.
+<i>They’re probably going to talk about you later.
+“Did you see that girl talking to herself while she was running by the waterfront today?” they’ll whisper.
 “What do you think she was on?
 Dunno.
 She looked so normal.
 You just never know about people.”</i>
 </p>

 <p>